Receptive language refers to how one understands language. However, it is a bit more complicated than that!

 My clinical-based opinion on the matter is if children have trouble learning language, so much of their energy is spent on processing incoming messages (content) that they don’t have enough energy left to absorb word and sentence structure rules.
 It is simply too much!

 What does a delay in grammar comprehension look like?

 If a child has trouble understanding grammar, they may have:

 How to help:

 The ability to understand vocabulary again is just what it sounds like!
 This is a simple but yet very powerful receptive language skill.
-Content makes up about 90% (very scientific percentage) of our communication.
+Content makes up a large portion of our communication.
 If we don’t understand words, we can’t follow directions, understand stories, participate in conversations, or express our ideas effectively!

 Can a child have good expressive vocabulary but poor receptive vocabulary?

-Another example, think of a child who knows all the words to an adult song.
-It is funny because this toddler may be singing very inappropriate things but they have NO IDEA what they are saying!
+Another example, think of children who know all the words to an adult song.
+It is funny because these toddlers sing very inappropriate things but they have NO IDEA what they are saying!